hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 (Recommended) Options can be set by creating your own configuration file with the above properties.
 This allows for multiple files per env.
 The following command will help to point out which file to use:

-`./mvnw integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@Acceptance" -Dspring.config.name=application-testnet`
+`./mvnw integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@acceptance" -Dspring.config.name=application-testnet`

 Options can also be set through the command line as follows